mplewis/AppRemoteSettings-iOS/README.md

 For use with the [AppRemoteSettings server](https://github.com/mplewis/AppRemoteSettings).

+# Try It Out

+Clone this repo and open the Xcode project.
+Run the app in iOS Simulator, then check the Xcode Console to see how standardUserDefaults gets updated from the server.

+[AppDelegate.swift](AppRemoteSettings%20Example/AppDelegate.swift) updates the app's settings on launch from the AppRemoteSettings server.

 # Installation

 Add [NSUserDefaults+AppRemoteSettings.swift](AppRemoteSettings%20Example/NSUserDefaults%2BAppRemoteSettings.swift) to your project.

-I'm not interested in maintaining a CocoaPods project at this time.
+There is no CocoaPods package at this time.

 # Usage